reddeath1/ML-Project/README.md

    I will not explain on how the ads are store because I did not make a sys for this, as it seen the ads are stored duration the installation process.
    -

+# Change Log

+Restructured the internal functions for the images.

+Images
+- Images where not showing when accessing the page on localhost/ML Project and not domain mydomain.com